-- It has peeled back and the white area is exposed to air. - It becomes wet or compromised. - It becomes heavily soiled with blood like the size of 50 cent piece (superficial spots of blood on the dressing are normal). - You develop a reaction to the dressing (please contact IntraCare before removing the dressing).
+- It becomes wet or compromised. - Has peeled back and the white area is exposed to air. - It becomes heavily soiled with blood (superficial spots of blood on the dressing are normal). - You develop a reaction to the dressing (please contact IntraCare before removing the dressing).